detached64/StrConv/README.md

 Compatible with IDA 9.1.

+## Installation

+Download the latest .py file and place it in the `plugins` directory of your IDA installation.

 ## Usage

 - To convert bytes to a string, right-click on the bytes in the disassembly view, select `Convert bytes to` from the context menu, and choose the desired string type.